 What type of business and property investor are you?

 We hear many mixed messages.
-Interest rates falling, international trade Wars, Slowing down of the economic growth etc. The question is, where do you invest your money, and what are the business opportunities in Australia?
+Interest rates falling, international trade Wars, Slowing down of the economic growth and now COVID – 19 virus etc. The question is, where do you invest your money, what business model you are after and what are the business opportunities in Australia?
+Are you looking for an opportunity to start a new business or do you prefer to buy an existing one?
 More importantly, how do you invest in protecting and growing your income?

 It depends on what type of investor you are and what are the risks you are prepared to take.

 Should I sell up and put all the money in the bank?

 This has always been a popular option in the past.
 With rates on interest-bearing deposits currently less than 1%, many investors are likely having second thoughts.

 Should I invest in the share market?

 Many International share markets, including the Australian Market, have continued to grow in the last few years.
 Despite predictions from some commentators to expect a correction the market appears to be holding up for the moment despite the falls at the start of the pandemic.
 The share markets most significant advantage is that you can buy and sell reasonably quickly.
 At the moment average returns appear higher than an interest-bearing deposit.
 On the other hand, the global financial crisis in 2008 has shown things can change and how quickly prices can fall.

 Residential Real Estate has always been a popular entry into the property market.
 Residential real estate has shown good capital gains and has been described by many property commentators as a safe investment when compared to commercial property investments.

 Recent falls in rental returns in some areas are creating a bit of uncertainty in this market.
 The current return for residential investment property in the major cities of Australia is around 2 to 3% net with lower rates for higher price property.
 Residential real estate outside the main centres reflects the slightly higher risk with higher investment returns.

 Commercial investment property.